 Note: talk about defined matters.
 So that the purpose of the meeting will be focused.
 What issues were discussed at the meeting, what decisions were made, and other issues will be recorded in the meeting minutes.
 These documents will serve as a source for conflict management at any later time.
 This will maintain trust and reliability among the members of the organisation and in the community.

 Capturing complaints is very important.
 That alone will help to maintain peace and equality within the organisation and in society.
 Otherwise, complaints, grievances, dissatisfaction and injustice will spread in the society without any control.

 - How can members of an organisation report complaints?

 - How can public report complaints to an organisation?

 - What are the procedures for handling complaints?

 - Report on handled complaints

-These procedures was practised in many diaspora Tamil organisations when there was a leadership back home.
-However, due to lack of understanding of its significance and sufficiency in the diaspora, the practice has lagged behind since May 2009.
+These procedures were practised in many diaspora Tamil organisations when there was a leadership back home.
+However, due to a lack of understanding of its significance and sufficiency in the diaspora, the practice has lagged behind since May 2009.

 Gemini, S. (2019).
 Structures of Tamil Eelam: A Handbook.
 Switzerland: Puradsi Media.

 Gunasingam, M. (2014).
 Diaspora Tamils from Sri Lanka: A Global Study.
 Sydney: M.V.
 Publication.